-7.4 Approximations
+7.2.2 Approximations

-Garnett et al. (2002) developed approximations of various performance measures for the Erlang-A (M/M/N + M) model.
-Such approximations require significantly less computational effort than exact Erlang-A formulas.
-The theoretical validity of the approximation was established by Garnett et al. (2002) for large Erlang-A systems.
-Although this is not exactly our case, the plots that we have created nevertheless demonstrate a good fit between the data averages and the approximations.
+Garnett et al. (2002) develops approximations of various performance measures for the Erlang-A (M/M/N+M) model.
+Such approximations require significantly less computational effort than exact Erlang-A formulae.
+The theoretical validity of the approximation is established in Garnett et al. (2002) for large Erlang-A systems.
+While this is not exactly our case, plots we have created nevertheless demonstrate a good fit between data averages and the approximations.

-In fact, the fits for the probability of abandonment and average waiting time are somewhat superior to those in Figure 8 (i.e., the approximations provide somewhat larger values than the exact formulas).
-This phenomenon suggests two interrelated research questions of interest: how to explain the overestimation in Figure 8, and how to better understand the relationship between Erlang-A formulas and their approximations.
+In fact, the fits for the probability of abandonment and average waiting time are somewhat superior to those in Figure 8 (the approximations provide somewhat larger values than the exact formulae).
+This phenomenon suggests two interrelated research questions of interest: how to explain the overestimation in Figure 8, and how to better understand the relationship between Erlang-A formulae and their approximations.

-The empirical fits of the simple Erlang-A model and its approximation turn out to be very (perhaps surprisingly) accurate.

-Thus for our call center-and those like it-using Erlang-A for capacity-planning purposes could and should improve operational performance.
-Indeed, the model is already beyond typical current practice (which is Erlang-C dominated), and one aim of this article is to help change this state of affairs.
+The empirical fit of the simple Erlang-A model and its approximation turn out to be very (perhaps surprisingly) accurate.
+Thus, for our call center-and those like it-use of the Erlang A for capacityplanning purposes could and should improve operational performance.
+Indeed, the model is already beyond typical current practice (which is Erlang-C dominated), and one aim in the current paper is to help change this state of affairs.